-Recent survey68 demonstrated that as high as 80% of patients presenting for elective surgery used supplemental natural products within a year of surgery.
-As more research effort has been placed into clarifying the claimed efficacy of these products, physicians in many specialties begin to recognize both the beneficial and adverse effects, and some begin to integrate some into practice.
-As early as 2006, our senior author (RJR) published an expansive review study2 detailing efficacy, available evidence and practice recommendations for 22 common herbal and vitamin supplement.
-In addition, our prior randomized placebo-controlled trial31 demonstrated decreased wound healing time when supplemented with mixture of bromelain, vitamin C, and grape seed extract.
-Since the study, the senior author successfully implemented herbal supplements into his practice with good anecdotal perioperative results without complications, with the exception of frequent flushing, which is most likely attributable to B-complex (niacin component).
-Our current study is designed to provide updated evidence regarding commonly used herbal and vitamin supplement with claimed healing or anti-inflammatory effects.
+A recent survey68 demonstrated that as many as 80 percent of patients presenting for elective surgery used supplemental natural products within 1 year of surgery.
+As more research effort has been placed into clarifying the claimed efficacy of these products, physicians in many specialties have begun to recognize both the beneficial and adverse effects, and some have begun to integrate some into practice.
+As early as 2006, our senior author (R.J.R.) published an expansive review study2 detailing efficacy, available evidence, and practice recommendations for 22 common herbal and vitamin supplements.
+In addition, our prior randomized placebo-controlled trial31 demonstrated decreased wound healing time when supplemented with a mixture of bromelain, vitamin C, and grape seed extract.
+Since the study, the senior author has successfully implemented herbal supplements into his practice with good anecdotal perioperative results without complications, with the exception of frequent flushing, which is most likely attributable to B-complex (niacin component).
+Our current study is designed to provide updated evidence regarding commonly used herbal and vitamin supplement with claimed healing or antiinflammatory effects.